KangboLu/UC-Davis-CS-Exams-Analysis/README.md

 *   The other major issue is _which_ words to use.
 This is hard.
 A rough rule of thumb is to use no more than sqrt(n) predictor variables, where n is the number of cases in the training set, thus no more than sqrt(n) word counts here.
 But which ones?
 Explain your decision on this thoroughly in your report.

 *   This is another of those assignments in which you at first will have little or no idea as to what to do.
 Give it a lot of thought, and discuss it vigorously in your group.
 Your solution will gradually take shape.
 Of course, feel free to ask Robin or me if you get stuck and you are not sure about something.

-## <a name="submit">**<span style="color: #FF0000">IMPORTANT SUBMISSION DETAILS:</span>**</a>

-*   Your group submits just ONE copy of the report.

-*   Absolutely NO late reports will be accepted.
-As you near the deadline, keep submitting what you have so (each one will overwrite the last), so that at least you will get a lot of credit even if you don't finish.

-*   Submit your report, including all files (**.tex**, **.pdf**, R files, any image files, etc.) to my **handin** site on CSIF (NOT the TA's site), directory **132project**.
-The name of your file must be of the form **email1.email2....tar** , where each **emaili** is the UCD e-mail address of group member i, e.g. **bclinton.gwbush.bobama.dtrump.tar**.
-Note the periods separating fields.
-Your **.tar** file must contain only regular files, NO SUBDIRECTORIES!!!!
-And **.tar** does NOT mean **.tar.gz** or **.tar.bz2** (or for that matter **.rar**, which one students used once).

-*   Double check that you are meeting all the specs.

-*   NO SUBDIRECTORIES!
-NO SUBDIRECTORIES!
-NO SUBDIRECTORIES!

-*   Make sure that all partners' names are on the report, and that the e-mail addresses in the file name are EXACTLY the official UCD e-mail addresses for the students.
-These are the addresses at which you have been receiving e-mail from me regarding blog posts.
-DON'T RISK HAVING A TEAM MEMBER FAILING TO GET CREDIT FOR THE PROJECT -- IT HAS HAPPENED!

-*   Did I mention, NO SUBDIRECTORIES!

-## <a name="grading">Grading criteria:</a>

-*   Technical content of the work.

-*   Adherence to instructions.

-*   Professional quality of the work.

-*   A+ grades are very possible, and can have a significant impact on your course grade, letters of recommendation, knighthoods, marriage prospects, coronations, etc.